XML RSSGet our feed

 Does the Bible say that Jesus spent three days and three nights in hell (sheol or hades)?

-As I understand it, Jesus DID go to hell for a brief period of time, according to Acts 2:31 (Peter is quoting Psalm 16:8-11) but Jesus did NOT go to hell for three days and three nights.
-Its possible Jesus preached in hell.
+As I understand it, Jesus did go to hell for a brief period of time, according to Acts 2:31 (Peter is quoting Psalm 16:8-11) but Jesus probably did not go to hell for three days and three nights.

 "He (King David) seeing this before spake of the resurrection of Christ, that HIS soul was not left in hell, neither HIS flesh did see corruption." - Acts 2:31